Splode/hackwild/_drafts/semantic-git-commits.md

 ## style

 The `style:` tag should be used to identify changes made to the **code** style, which do not effect the enduser.
 Note that this is separate from the styling of user interfaces, which does effect the enduser.
-For example, a style change may indicate a change from using tabs for indentation to spaces.
+For example, a style change may indicate a change from using tab indentation to spaces.

 For style updates that would effect the enduser, such as CSS changes, use the `feat:` tag instead.